 Dr. Levell was a wealth of knowledge about puppets, their creation, and their history.
 I honestly knew little about puppets before arriving for the tour, and I was fascinated.

 Puppets are fabulous storytellers and precious knowledge holders.
 They are educators, entertainers, and satirical commentators, spanning different cultures and millennia.
 Then as now, it is the human hand and imagination that bring puppets to life and capture our attention. ~ Dr. Nicola Levell

 Puppets come in every shape and size.
 Many cultures around the world have a tradition of storytelling using puppets.
 Shadows, Strings and Other Things features puppets from North America as well as Europe and Asia.
-There are puppets as small as my hand and one puppet twice as tall as me that requires five puppeteers to move!
+Some are as small as my hand and one puppet was twice as tall as me and requires five puppeteers to move!